scionproto/scion/doc/contribute/rst-style.rst

 Indenting list contents
 ^^^^^^^^^^^^^^^^^^^^^^^

-If blocks in a list item require indenting, add it to the base indentantion required by list syntax.
+If blocks in a list item require indenting, add it to the base indentation required by list syntax.
 For example, to embed a code block, write:

 .. code-block:: rest